Electrical Contractor Software

 • Chasing electricians for completed job cards and compliance certificates at the end of every week because your field team is still working from paper forms that come back incomplete or never at all?

-• Losing jobs to competitors because your quoting process takes three days and involves manually calculating materials, labour, and markup on a spreadsheet with no audit trail?
+• Losing jobs to competitors because your quoting process takes three days and involves manually calculating materials, labor, and markup on a spreadsheet with no audit trail?

-RaftLabs builds custom software for electrical contractors.
-We ship job scheduling and dispatch systems, electrician mobile apps with digital job cards and compliance documentation, quoting and estimating tools with pre-loaded materials libraries, compliance certification tracking with expiry alerts, materials and inventory management, invoicing and payment processing, and multi-crew management platforms.
-Most projects deliver in 12 to 14 weeks at a fixed cost agreed before work starts.
+RaftLabs builds custom electrical contractor software: job scheduling and dispatch, electrician mobile apps with digital job cards and compliance documentation, quoting and estimating with pre-loaded materials libraries, compliance certificate tracking with expiry alerts, and invoicing.
+Most teams launch a validated v1 in 12 to 14 weeks, then iterate, at a fixed cost agreed before work starts.

 01 Diagnosis